King Star King: Release and reception

-The pilot was screened at the 2013 San Diego Comic-Con International, along with a panel hosted by Villard and Blacha.
+The pilot was screened at the 2013 San Diego Comic-Con, along with a panel hosted by Villard and Blacha.
 In July 2013, it was released online as part of a presentation of in-development shows for the network, partnered with KFC; viewers could vote for their favorite pilot, with the winner being broadcast on August 26, 2013.
 The series lost to Übermansion, a Stoopid Buddy Stoodios production, although the presentation won an Internet Advertising Campaign Award in 2014 for "Best TV Integrated Ad Campaign".
 Nevertheless, the pilot aired on the network's Toonami block on November 3, 2013 during the daylight saving time transition; Nielsen ratings were not captured during this period.

 Meredith Woerner of io9 said that the series gained their approval at its description of a "punk rock He-Man".
 Conversely, upon surveying the show's description, Patrick Kevin Day of the Los Angeles Times's official blog dubbed the network a "home for stupid characters".